 The pick-up point for Bus no. 620 to Tsawwassen is at Bay 3.

 The owner, Terry rents out used cars and he is a super nice guy.
-Terry will pick you up from the ferry station with a van and drop you off again, so you do not have to worry how to get to the rental location.
-It was well worth renting the car and driving to the gardens, since unlike the shuttle buses you can leave your stuff in the car and take as much time as you want strolling around in the gardens.
+Terry will pick you up from the ferry station with a van and drop you off again, so you do not have to worry about how to get to the rental location.
+It was well worth renting the car and driving to the gardens since unlike the shuttle buses you can leave your stuff in the car and take as much time as you want to stroll around in the gardens.

 Butchart Gardens was on my bucket list and I never really thought that I could make a trip just to visit one garden.
 I guess all my gardening efforts at home have somehow rubbed off on hubby, who offered to bring me here as soon as I told him how much I really, really wanted to see this place.
-After four hours of walking through the garden and taking tons of pictures I could have easily stayed longer.
+After four hours of walking through the garden and taking tons of pictures, I could have easily stayed longer.
 For the average visitor, who does not have the urge to photograph every flower they see there, a leisure walk through the gardens takes about an hour and with a visit to the restaurant and gift store, all this can be seen in around two to three hours.
 The only thing I regret about visiting Butchart gardens is that 1.
 I could not just live there to visit more often and 2. can't see the gardens as they change throughout the various seasons.
-If the photos from my flickr do not load you can see them all here .
 I am still uploading more and will share about our visit to the Butterfly Gardens in Vancouver next.